 What is the basic structure of the lessons?

 - Part 1: Essential Concepts.
 Phonograms, Exploring Sounds, Spelling Rules.

 - Part 2: Building Words.
 Spelling Journal, Spelling Analysis (using spelling list A, B, or C).

 - Part 3: Words in Context.
 Spelling Game, Grammar, Dictation.

 - Part 4: Words in Action.
 Vocabulary, Dictation, Composition.
 Optional: Essentials Reader (more on this later).

 - Part 5: Check Your Understanding.
 Review and formative assessment.

 Each of these five sections is designed to take 45-60 minutes.
 They build systematically on each other, and review is incorporated throughout.
 At a pace of one Part per day, you will teach a lesson a week and complete the first half (Pre-Lessons and Lessons 1-15) in about a semester and the second half (Lessons 16-30) in about a semester.

-However, depending on your students and schedule, you may find that it works better either to move more slowly or to increase the pace for an intensive remediation course.
+However, depending on your students and schedule, you may find that it works better to move more slowly, especially with children who are age ten or younger, or to increase the pace for an intensive remediation course.
 Many people spend two weeks on each lesson and take two years to cover all 30 lessons, for example.
 Here are some suggestions for slowing down the pace, as well as some for those who want to speed things up.

 Scheduling Suggestions for Essentials Only